ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-19-conda-r-geospatial.md

 This however does come with some potential drawbacks:
 - We've added another tool, by using Conda to manage dependencies we've added to the complexity of our project because for people to reproduce it they will now need Conda
 - We're constrained by what libraries are available via Conda, now that we're using Conda to manage our library dependencies we're dependent on someone making sure those libraries are available and up-to-date via Conda.
 It also becomes harder for us to compile a different library from source and make it available to our Conda-installed version of R
-- We're using a different compiler toolchain than the one on our system, on ARC4 the R module has been compiled with the compilers available on the HPC.
+- We're using a different compiler toolchain than the one on our system; on ARC4 the R module has been compiled with a specific compiler available on the HPC.
 When we use the Conda-installed version of R this has been compiled using a different compiler toolchain (that is also installed via Conda).
-This may not have optimised for the architecture of our HPC and so we might not be getting the best performance for Conda-installed R versus the R module on HPC
+This may not have optimised for the architecture of our HPC and so we might not be getting the best performance for Conda-installed R versus the R module on HPC.

 ## Spack/Apptainer alternative